laughinme/helpus3/README.md

 # Homework Helper

-A telegram bot that shows homework, schedules, sending notifications and helps you get your schoolwork in order
+A telegram bot that shows homework, schedules, sending notifications and helps you get your schoolwork in order.
+See it works right here @helputils_bot

 ## Features